ricardodeazambuja/ricardodeazambuja.github.io/_posts/2019-03-09-audio_and_video_google_colab.md

 Ok, this is a straight to the point post!
 In previous posts I explained how to save an image directly from your webcam.
 However, that method was using [OpenCV](https://opencv.org/) and it can only access hardware connected to the host (where the [Jupyter notebook](https://jupyter.org/) server is running).
 One classic example where you can't access a webcam directly is [Google Colaboratory](https://colab.research.google.com/).
 As I said at the beginning, you can only access the hardware from host, so the microphone also will not be available.
 Javascript to the rescue!
 <!--more-->
-For the first problem (capture image from your webcam) I modified something I found online (~~I couldn't find the author!~~ [here it is](https://colab.research.google.com/notebooks/snippets/advanced_outputs.ipynb#scrollTo=2viqYx97hPMi)).
+For the first problem (capture image from your webcam) I modified something I found online (~~I couldn't find the author!~~ [here it is](https://colab.research.google.com/drive/1tbAeRge6KKgCYdC6ihDrsl80aRYoVOMa), but it probably came from [this example](https://colab.research.google.com/notebooks/snippets/advanced_outputs.ipynb#scrollTo=2viqYx97hPMi)).
 You can see the final notebook below (and you should be able to test it!)

 <script src="https://gist.github.com/ricardodeazambuja/058f4c242fe67ec2d86ca2596b0905ad.js"></script>